- How Do I?

 Requirements To Provide Alternative Formats

 Under Title II of the Americans with Disabilities Act (ADA) of 1990 the City of Pensacola is required to ensure “equally effective communication” and to provide “auxiliary aids and services” for qualified individuals with disabilities who seek to participate in or benefit from the services, programs or activities of the City.
+The City accepts Requests for Accommodation through several methods including an online form.

 People who have vision, hearing, or speech disabilities (“communication disabilities”) use different ways to communicate.
 For example, people who are blind may give and receive information audibly rather than in writing and people who are deaf may give and receive information through writing or sign language rather than through speech.